 Depending on the state of your mouth (your everyday oral hygiene and how often you visit your dentist) you might need a regular or a deep cleaning.

 A standard cleaning is a minor and very common procedure that should be performed twice a year.
-A deep clean is recommended for those who have missed a couple of those periodic appointments and therefore have developed gum disease.
 The appointments may need to be more frequent for those who are:

 - under significant stress,